Financial Engineering Continued To Dominate Business In 2016: Will Trump Change The Picture?

 What about capital expenditures?

-In the second article cited, we also learn about he big surge in the failure of making business deals in 2016.
+In the second article cited, we also learn about the big surge in the failure of making business deals in 2016.

 "It may not have been a banner year for striking deals, but 2016 was clearly a time for breaking them."